mogudise/TimeSheet/README.md

 ## Time-sheet Feature:

-Time Management
+* Time Management
-Commmentary of adjusting the time your chose
+* Commmentary of adjusting the time your chose

 # Requirement
-Windows 10
+* Windows 10
-MAC OS
+* MAC OS
-Ubuntu Version 3.6
+* Ubuntu Version 3.6

+# Summary:
 You can bring friend to the training but it is good if they bring phones to communicate with somebody else.